Explorers 2022-2023

 May 8, 2023

-For our last meeting, of the season, the girls made Sit-Upons to use for camping.
+Sit UponsFor our last meeting, of the season, the girls made a Sit-Upon to use for camping.
 A plastic padded square (plastic sheeting, piece of a yoga mat for padding, duck tape to seal, and vinyl stickers to decorate).
-They are great to sit on around the campfire or during the day when doing crafts when we go camping, so they always have a dry place to sit.
+They are great when camping to sit on around the campfire or during the day when doing crafts, so they always have a dry/clean place to sit.
 See everyone sitting on their “Sit-Upon” around the evenings indoor camp fire sing-along below.

 For our hats we made a mini-sleeping bag craft.